iAmInActions/alarmo/usb_payload/README.md

 ## Building
 - Make sure to clone the repo with all submodules.
-- Enter the AES key and IV in the `key.py` file.
+- Enter the AES key and IV in the `key.py` file (as a hex string between the quotes).
 - Run `make`.

 ## Credits